sirkitree/sirkitree.github.com/_posts/2013-08-31-angularjs-posting-interface-for-your-github-jekyll-site.md

 ---
 layout: post
-title: "AngularJS Posting Interface for your GitHub Jekyll Site"
+title: AngularJS Posting Interface for your GitHub Jekyll Site
-date: 2013-08-31 20:54
+date: "2013-08-31 20:54"
 comments: true
 published: true
-category: "blog"
+category: blog
 ---

 After getting a decent way to create a file on GitHub just using a POST from a form as [Brock Boland](http://brockboland.com/2013/07/jekyll-posting-interface/) spoke about with his Jekyll posting interface, I thought I would take this one step further and figure out a way to use the [GitHub API](http://developer.github.com/v3/) to create that file instead of taking you to GitHub's new file interface.
 This was much easier than I expected.

 ## GitHub.js